Bail (cricket)

 In the sport of cricket, a bail is one of the two smaller sticks placed on top of the three stumps to form a wicket.
-The bails are used to determine when the wicket is broken or put down, which in turn is one of the critical factors in determining whether a batsman is out bowled, stumped, run out or hit wicket.
+The bails are used to determine when the wicket is broken or put down, which in turn is one of the critical factors in determining whether a batter is out bowled, stumped, run out or hit wicket.

 The wicket is considered to be broken if one or both of the bails fall from the stumps, or a stump is struck out of the ground, by: